Hatshepsut: The Pharaoh Queen of Egypt – a #BookReview

 #ThrowbackThursday

 Renee began the Throwback Thursday meme on her blog, It’s Book Talk to share some of her old favorites as well as sharing books published over a year ago.
 Sounded like a good reason to join!
-I’m going back over some of my favorite authors and stories you might not have previously experienced.
-Hopefully, you’ll find either a story or author that interests you and you’ll check them out!
+I’ve gathered up some old reads and reviews from Goodreads to share with you–but a good book never gets old.
+Hopefully, you’ll find either a story or author that interests you and you’ll check them out.
 And, if you’d like to join the fun, you’re welcome to use Renee’s pic from her website.
 Just provide the link back to her please).

 Book Blurb: